NetApp/trident/docs/reference/concepts/objects.rst

 requiredStorage   map[string]StringList no       Map of backend names to lists of storage pools within
 ================= ===================== ======== =====================================================

-The current attributes and their possible values are:
+Storage attributes and their possible values can be classified into two groups:

+1. Storage pool selection attributes: These parameters determine which Trident-managed storage pools should be utilized to provision volumes of a given type.

 ================= ====== ======================================= ========================================================== ============================== =========================================================
 Attribute         Type   Values                                  Offer                                                      Request                        Supported by